crossplane/docs/content/master/getting-started/provider-gcp-part-2.md

 The _composition_ that was just created limited which _composite resources_ can use that template.

-A _composite resource_ is a custom API defined by the platform teams.
+A _composite resource_ is a custom API defined by the platform team.
 A _composite resource definition_ defines the schema for a _composite resource_.